 I am writing from Orlando, where my family and I are enjoying the tail end of a very cherished vacation.
 Our 6-year-old son was granted a wish from the Make-a-Wish Foundation and we have been spoiled beyond words since we arrived last Friday.
 We are in awe about the treatment we have received the past few days.
 It has been a magical dream come true that I could never explain to anyone in words.
 We are grateful and blessed and thankful and happy!
 It will be so sad to go home to snow-covered Minnesota on Thursday.
 Tomorrow is our last full day here, and we are hoping to hit two of the Disney parks for a few hours each before crashing into our Villa beds for the last time.

-I made a few loaves of this bread way back, oh, a few weeks ago (time outside this place seems impossible to gauge).
-It was an alternate option for pumpkin pie on Thanksgiving.
+I made a few loaves of this Pumpkin Pie Bread way back, oh, a few weeks ago (time outside this place seems impossible to gauge).
+It was an alternate option for Pumpkin Pie on Thanksgiving.
 Or a dessert-izer, for some (me).
 I hope you enjoy it.
-It is incredible and VERY hard to stop eating.
+It is incredible and VERY hard to stop eating, much like these Pumpkin Cookies and these Pumpkin Pie Bars.

 (recipe inspired by this recipe from Pillsbury!)